pism/pism/ACKNOWLEDGE.rst

 To cite PISM please use at least one of Bueler and Brown (2009) or Winkelmann et al.
 (2011), below, as appropriate to the application.

+Do not forget to specify the PISM *version* you use.
 If your results came from source code modifications to PISM then we request that your publication say so explicitly.

 If your study relies heavily on certain PISM sub-models (such as hydrology, calving, fracture mechanics, thermodynamics) please contact the corresponding author/developer for